-I did not expect to love this butternut squash dip, but I do.
+I did not expect to love this butternut squash dip.

 - Toss the butternut squash with 2 tablespoons of the olive oil and season with the salt and black pepper.
 Distribute the squash evenly across a baking sheet and set aside.

 - Cut about 1 inch off the top of a head of garlic and place it on a piece of foil.
 Drizzle with the remaining 1 tablespoon of olive oil and wrap it tightly.

 - Place both the squash and the garlic in an oven heated to 425 degrees F. Roast the squash for 35 to 40 minutes, turning occasionally, until tender.
 Roast the garlic for 1 hour.

 - When cool enough to handle, transfer the butternut squash to a food processor.
 Squeeze the soft garlic cloves from their skins into the food processor as well.

 - Next add the Greek yogurt, tahini, lemon juice, and cayenne pepper.

 - Puree until smooth, adding a bit of water if you would like a thinner dip.

 - Transfer the dip to a serving bowl and drizzle with olive oil, if desired.